hatamirais/Blue/readme.md

-TryHackMe | Blue Writeup
+# TryHackMe | Blue Writeup

-Platform		: Kali Linux
+- Platform		: Kali Linux
-Language		: English
+-  Language		: English
-Software used 	: Nmap 7.91
+-  Software used	:
+	- Nmap 7.91
-				  Metasploit v6.0.33-dev-
+	- Metasploit v6.0.33-dev-

-This room is about Eternal Blue Exploit that has been discovered in 2017 and this exploit is used later by the cyber criminal to make WannaCrypt Ransomware
+This room is about EternalBlue exploit that has been discovered in 2017 and this exploit is used later by the cyber criminal to make WannaCry Ransomware.

+---

-# Task 1 Recon
+## Task 1 Recon

 1. Scan the machine